Conor-Collins/coco_tools/README.md

 # ComfyUI-CoCoTools
-This readme and repo is a work in progress

 ## Overview
 ComfyUI-CoCoTools is a set of custom nodes for ComfyUI, providing advanced image processing, file handling, and utility functions.

-## Features
+### Current Features
 - Advanced EXR image loading with flexible channel extraction
 - Robust image processing utilities
-- Flexible file and path management
+- Scaling tools for file and path management
 - Utility nodes for various image and data operations